-Teamgate and GDPR – We’re prepared, are you?
+Teamgate Sales CRM and GDPR – We’re prepared, are you?

 The GDPR – General Data Protection Regulation – is a brand new set of rules and legislation which has been designed by the European Commission in order to strengthen and unify the process of data protection laws for all individuals within the European Union.
-These new laws will become effective and enforceable from May 25th, 2018.
+These new regulations became effective and enforceable from May 25th, 2018.

-These new regulations will replace the outdated DPD (Data Protection Directive) initiated in 1995.
+These new regulations also replace the outdated DPD (Data Protection Directive) initiated in 1995.

-We want to be ready: Teamgate is fully focused and committed to attaining full compliance with this new GDPR legislation in advance of the official regulatory date.
+We are ready: Teamgate became fully compliant with this new GDPR legislation in advance of the official regulatory date.

 Teamgate and GDPR?

-At Teamgate we wanted to be fully prepared for the implementation of the new GDPR legislation and be right up to speed in advance of the launch date.
-That’s why we started to work on the process long before many of our competitors, in an effort to offer our valued customers much-needed peace-of-mind.
-Our dedicated team has been working extra hard on the process to ensure complete and full compliance with the new regulations.
+At Teamgate we wanted to be fully prepared for the implementation of the new GDPR legislation, and be right up to speed in advance of the launch date.
+That’s why we began work on the process of making the software a fully GDPR compliant CRM, long before many of our competitors, in an effort to offer our valued customers much-needed peace-of-mind.
+Our dedicated team has been working extra hard on the process to ensure Teamgate is fully in compliance with the new regulations.

 This is how we’ve been preparing for the GDPR legislation: